diogotcorreia/master-thesis/docs/content/ch02-background.typ

 and can be customised to accept additional parameters.

-@code:python-101 shows a simple Python program which demonstrates how to use the just-described languages constructs.
+@code:python-101 shows a simple Python program which demonstrates how to use the just-described language constructs.
 In particular, it declares a class `Car` with a constructor that takes seat count and color, along with a function that compares two cars.